ChromexUnderscore/OriginsTweaks/README.md

 + Golden items and blocks have negative effects on phantoms.
   + Can't eat golden food.
   + Can't wear golden Armor.
-  + Golden blocks inflict negative effects.
+  + Golden blocks inflicts the weakness effect.
   + Can't phase through pure golden blocks.
 + Phantoms can highlight any entity in a 32 block radius for 10 seconds.